ChaofanTao/ChaofanTao.github.io/_pages/about.md

 # Biography
-I am an EEE PhD student.
-My general research interest is __hardware-efficient machine learning__, including network compression and hardware acceleration.
+I am a PhD student that general research interest is __hardware-efficient machine learning__, including network compression and hardware acceleration.
 I hope that the ML model could be efficiently deployed on edge devices.

 Email: tcftrees AT gmail DOT com